 There are so many choices in the winter that it might be hard to choose.
 All these snow activities are great for boosting confidence.
 Even a reticent under responsive child can learn to snow ski or sled, for example building multiple neuron pathways that cannot be done indoors.
 Sledding, skiing and tubing activities can be terrific for the vestibular system as well and provide a sensory real thrill ride.
 If you have a sensory avoider, be sure to take it slow and easy, maybe giving them a tour down the hill before you send them off independently.
 Ski or skating lessons can be a great way to start.
 All these snow activities offer tactile, visual, auditory and kinesthetic sensory integration opportunities and skills that can carry over to other areas of development

 For your indoor enthusiasts or when it’s just not possible to venture outside, you can take the opportunity to visit a sensory room, sit by a cozy warm fire with a weighted blanket or play an indoor family game.
 You can also create an obstacle course indoors or hang up and indoor swing.
-But be sure to check the outdoors first, so you don’t miss out on the winter wonderland sensory season.
-Here are some great tools for indoor sensory fun Season Squeeze Fidget Kit, Dress Dolls, Arctic and Ice Fidget Balls, Indoor Swing, Weighted Blanket, and Sensory Rooms.
+Here are some great tools for indoor sensory fun: Learn-to-Dress Dolls, Arctic Fidget Ball, Indoor Swing, Weighted Blanket, and Sensory Spaces.